meyery2k/weather-kin/README.md

 ### Example

-> It's currently 12°C and rainy in Seabreak, British Columbia.
-It's windy outside.
+> It's currently 12°C and rainy outside, with a light breeze.

 ---